 I used to spend too much money on coffee.
-Now that I'm making it at home more, I find my self enjoying both the flavors and the savings more.
+Now that I'm making it at home more, I find myself enjoying both the flavors and the savings more.
 Try this at home!

 Coffee is sometimes considered a diabetes problem food.
 When you get coffee at a coffee shop you are usually getting a lot of added sugars.
-But, even if you're drinking it black, the caffeine alone from this virtually zero-carb beverage can raise your blood sugar.
+Even if you're drinking it black, the caffeine alone from this virtually zero-carb beverage can raise your blood sugar.
 But that doesn't mean you cannot drink it.
 Use your glucometer to find out how coffee affects your blood sugar and figure out how to minimize any blood sugar spikes you may experience.

-Now that I'm making coffee at home more often, I've been discovering ways to get the same enjoyment I miss from coffee shops.
+Now that I'm making coffee at home more often, I've been discovering ways to get the same enjoyment I sometimes miss from coffee shops.
 While drinking coffee black is my go-to, sometimes I just want some fun flavors.
 One way I've really enjoyed it is to make an iced latte without added sugars.
 Here's how.

 - 2 cups brewed coffee (for best results, make espresso roast and brew it longer)

 - 1½ cups milk (choose a type of milk that works with your eating plan)

 - 2 tbsp sugar-free flavoring (my favorite is salted caramel from Jordan's Skinny Mixes)

 First, brew your coffee.
 Then, transform into your favorite barista.
 Here are my favorite methods: